cda-tum/mqt-dasqa/README.md

 #### Testing the Package

 1. There is a test circuit that could be used to test the package.
-Navigate to `mqhad` directory and execute `mqhad --file-path ./mqhad/tests/test_circuit/circuit1.qasm --config-file-path ./mqhad/tests/test_config/config.yml`
+Navigate to `dasqa` directory and execute `dasqa --file-path ./src/tests/test_circuit/circuit1.qasm --config-file-path ./src/tests/test_config/config.yml`

 ### Development